WHOI-ITP/ITP-Python/README.md

 Property | Description
 :---|:---
-date_time | an ISO8601 representation of the time when the profile began latitude  |the latitude where the profile began longitude | the longitude where the profile began system_number | an integer representing the ITP number
+date_time | an ISO8601 string representation of the time when the profile began in UTC
+latitude  |the latitude where the profile began longitude | the longitude where the profile began system_number | an integer representing the ITP number